Florida Renaissance Festival

 Later, we walked passed a Taqueria that was serving fried Oreos and I had to order some.
 At Calle Ocho, I had walked past a vendor selling fried Oreos and I said to myself when I walked back I would stop and get some.
 That never happened.
 I had secretly been craving them ever since so this was fate.

 If you have never been to the Renaissance Festival I highly recommend it.
 It’s a fun outdoor event that everyone can enjoy.
-Check out the vlog below to see for yourself what its like at the Renaissance Festival.
+Check out the vlog below to see for yourself what it’s like at the Renaissance Festival.
+I vlogged the entire experience for my YouTube channel.